taoteg/atom-osx-uninstaller/README.md

  ~/Library/Caches/Atom
 ```

-NOTE: You will only have ShipIt if you used the Atom > Install Shell Commands menu item.
+NOTE: You will only have the ShipIt locations if you used the Atom > Install Shell Commands menu item.

 _If you are only removing Atom, you are now done._